 Your best girlfriends:

 You know who you can trust and you who can’t.
-There’s a big difference between your bestie (who has known you forever) versus a few women you’ve been hanging around recently.
+There’s a big difference between your best girlfriend (who has known you forever) versus a few women you’ve been hanging around recently.
 Your BFF’s will tell you the truth, no matter how much it might hurt.
-They will also inspire you, make you feel loved, and even tell you what you need to hear, at times.
+They will also inspire you, make you feel loved, and best of all, laugh with you when you really need to laugh.

 Your sister/brother If you have one:

-I’m grouping him or her into “the best girlfriend” category.
-Blood is pretty gosh darn thick.
+Blood is pretty thick.
 Even if you aren’t really, really close, your sis or bro will stick by you in divorce.
 He or she will have your back on this one.
+And, it’s never too late to get closer to a sibling.
+Remember that family love is unconditional.

-I have gone to the same therapist on and off (when I say ‘off’ I mean I didn’t see another therapist, I just didn’t go) since 1994.
+I have gone to the same therapist on and off since 1994.
 I’m serious when I say the woman has never been wrong about one thing.
 It can be infuriating, but facing up to the truth is always better than masking it so you will feel better.
 A lot of people get angry with their therapists for telling them the truth.
 Think about that.
+Also, people think going to therapy means you have to spill out your deepest, darkest secrets, which can be scary for some.
+You can share as much as you feel comfortable sharing.
+But remember, therapy works best if you have the courage to share authentically.

 Your divorce attorney:

-You’re paying this guy (or woman) $350-500 per hour –those are the rates in Chicago—so listen to their advice!
-They’re not wrong!
-If you are doubting their advice too much, you need to get another attorney.
+You’re paying your divorce attorney hundreds of dollars per hour, so listen to their advice!
+There’s a reason it’s expensive.
+Because they’re not wrong!
+If you are doubting their advice too much, you need to consider changing attorneys.
 Plus, they’re in this to help you as much as possible.
 They are being paid to be on your side, to help you have victories, to help you have a great post-divorce life.
 So listen to them because it’s in their best interest if you are happy in the long run.

 Beware of divorce advice from: